 Allah only gives you what you can handle, in simple terms.
-If you cannot deal with it Allah will not give it you.
-Because as Muslims we believe Allah is al-Hakeem (The Wise), al-Aleem (All Knowing).
+If you cannot deal with it Allah will not give it to you.
+Because as Muslims we believe Allah is al-Hakeem (The Wise), al-Aleem (All-Knowing).
 Allah knows the past and the future.

 So why do we feel we can’t cope anymore?

 There are numerous reasons to this, first being our sins weigh us down.
 Excessive sinning leads one to become despondent.
 Secondly, we have become ungrateful.
 Instead of counting our blessings, we as humans tend to count our problems more.

 “And He giveth you of all that you ask for.
 But if you count the favours of Allah, never will you be able to number them.
 Verily, man is given up to injustice and ingratitude.”
 (14:34)

 Suicide is increasing in Britain and in Muslims, but it is a major sin in Islam.
 The Prophet (peace and blessings of Allah be upon him) stated that the one who commits suicide will be punished with something like that with which he killed himself.

 Why do people commit suicide?

 They have had enough of life or they have no hope left that they can carry on.
 Sometimes Muslims lose hope in Allah SWT and in their religion.
 They pray, they fast, give charity but Allah’s help doesn’t seem to come or is delayed.
 This happens to every single one of us in life, some more than others.
 But is suicide the solution?
 More importantly, is it permissible to end our own life?

 At some point or another we all think about suicide, we all have bad days and ‘very’ bad days.
 Problems and difficulties are temporary but remember suicide is not temporary.
 Do you want to commit suicide to end your life or end the problems you have?